-The hazards of carbon monoxide (CO) shouldn’t be news to any of us.
+The hazards of carbon monoxide (CO) shouldn’t be news to anyone.
 This odourless, colourless gas is deadly, but what you might not realize is how carbon monoxide hazards are rising as time goes on.
 As strange as it sounds, improved homebuilding standards are one reason why.

 Carbon monoxide kills because it’s so chemically eager to latch onto oxygen wherever it exists.
 When CO enters the body through your lungs, it binds up enough oxygen in the blood stream to starve vital organs.
-There’s not enough pain or discomfort to wake sleeping victims from the slow silent death, and that’s the danger.
-Levels of CO above only 70 parts per million (ppm) can cause headaches, tiredness and nausea in people who are awake.
+There’s not enough pain or discomfort to wake sleeping victims from the slow silent death that ensues, and that’s the danger.
+Levels of CO above only 70 parts per million (ppm) in the air can cause headaches, tiredness and nausea in people who are awake.
 Levels over 150 or 200 ppm will probably kill you.

 As homebuilding standards rise, the amount of natural air leakage in houses is on the way down.
 Government is mandating these changes, and they’re a good thing.
-Tighter homes mean lower heating bills, and fewer greenhouse gas emissions.
+Tighter homes mean lower heating bills, and greater efficiency.
 But unlike older, leaky houses that have lots of natural ventilation, today’s best homes are tight enough to allow negative indoor air pressures to develop under some circumstances.
-If you over-use exhaust fans, for instance, or if a heat recovery ventilator malfunctions, it’s possible that indoor air pressure could drop lower than outdoor pressure.
+If you over-use exhaust fans, for instance, or if a heat recovery ventilator is not balanced properly, it’s possible that indoor air pressure could drop lower than outdoor pressure.
 And if this happens while a combustion furnace, water heater or fireplace is operating, you could get deadly amounts of carbon monoxide wafting back into your home through chimneys and vents.
-Backdrafting of this sort is not a likely scenario, but the stakes are high enough that you can’t responsibly leave your life to chance, however small it is.
+Backdrafting of this sort does not happen every day, but the stakes are high enough that you can’t responsibly leave your life and the life of your family to chance, however small the chance is.
 That’s why I consider CO detectors a necessary no-brainer.

-We’ve had two detectors in our house for 15 years, and once, when the alarms went off after someone closed the fireplace flue too soon, they may have saved our lives.
+We’ve had CO detectors in our house ever since we moved in after I built the place.
+Once the alarm went off after someone closed the fireplace flue too soon these detectors may have saved our lives.
 That’s one reason I’m a believer.
 Another is the way CO detectors are getting better.
 The latest models have features that improve performance over earlier models, and unless you’ve lived with a detector for a while you might not realize the one feature that makes a big difference.

-The main issue in my book is battery back-up.
-First-generation CO detector designs were powered by an AC plug outlet alone, and this meant they offered no protection during power failures – precisely when you need it the most as furnace burner fans and water heater exhaust systems shut down instantly while combustion might still be happening for a short time.
+The main CO detector advancement in my opinion is battery back-up.
+First-generation CO detector designs were powered by an AC plug outlet alone, and this meant they offered no protection whatsoever during power failures – precisely when you need it the most as furnace burner fans and water heater exhaust systems shut down instantly while combustion might still be happening for a short time.
 The CO detector I have in the highest risk area of my house has a built-in, self-charging battery system that keeps the unit working when the power goes off.

-Top of the line CO detectors cost all of about $60, which is probably the best value in home security anywhere.
-So why aren’t carbon monoxide detectors found in every Canadian house?
-Part of this is because we’re blissfully ignorant of the dangers.
+Top of the line CO detectors are reasonably priced, so they probably offer the best value in home security anywhere.
+So why aren’t carbon monoxide detectors found in every home with some kind of combustion appliance?
+Partly because it’s easy to be blissfully ignorant of dangers that don’t jump up and bite very often.
 Another factor is the fact that governments have tried but failed to legislate widespread and mandatory use of this life-saving equipment.
 Don’t wait for the news media to frighten you into action, nor government legislation to require you to do the right thing.
 The danger is obvious, protection is simple and the right kind of gear is widely available at low prices.
 All that’s missing is the simplest of decisions next time you go to the hardware store.